geier/pycarddav/README.rst

 (or rather: limitations)

 - *pyCardDAV* can only use one addressbook resource at the moment
-- *pyCardDAV* only stores email addresses for now
 - *pyCardDAV* is read-only for now
 - *pyCardDAV* is only tested against davical
 - your password is stored in cleartext in the configfile file

 Installation
 ------------
-Move pc-query and pycardsyncer to your ~/bin or somewhere other users on your machine have no access to it, since your password is stored in pycardsyncer file (make sure you set the access rights properly).
+Move pc-query and pycardsyncer to some folder in your PATH.
 Copy and edit the supplied pycard.conf.sample file (default location is ~/.pycard/pycard.conf).
+Beware that it only you can access this file if you have untrusted users on your machine, since the password is stored in cleartext.

 Make sure you have pysqlite3, py-vobject, pycurl and py-lxml installed.